 The temple etiquette gives a framework to consciously carry out and process your own words and actions.
 They intend to make human coexistence smooth and pleasant and show, that you have yourself under control.
-Life in the Zen temple is physically and mentally challenging.

 We are happy to share the temple life with you.
 If you cannot adjust to it, leave the temple immediately.